-Amsterdam is a top European destination for travellers of all ages.
+Amsterdam is a top destination in Europe for travellers of all ages.
 But just how much does it cost to go to Amsterdam?
 Well, that depends on a few different factors including your travel style, what time of year you visit, and where you are flying from.

-Amsterdam is a big city, so it’s easy to spend a full week exploring all of its neighbourhoods, especially if you are interested in the city’s many museums and galleries.
-So, for this purpose of this article, I’m going to suggest a one-week (7 days, 6 nights) itinerary in Amsterdam.
+Amsterdam is the largest city in the Netherlands, so it’s easy to spend a full week exploring all of its neighbourhoods, especially if you are interested in the city’s many museums and galleries.
+So, for the purpose of this article, I’m going to suggest a one-week (7 days, 6 nights) itinerary in Amsterdam.
 This will include return airfare, average meal costs, transportation, and admission to the major attractions.

 |$960 ($160 per night)

 The above estimate is in American dollars, so please use xe.com to find out the average costs in your home currency.

-Also keep in mind that this is just an estimate.
-Amsterdam is not a cheap travel destination, however savvy travellers will be able to reduce their costs by using some of the tips and suggestions I share throughout this article.
+The above estimate is for a solo traveller, so if you’re travelling as a pair, double your travel expenses except for accommodations.
+Also, keep in mind that this is just an estimate.
+Amsterdam is not a cheap travel destination, however savvy travellers will be able to reduce their vacation costs by using some of the tips and suggestions I share throughout this article.

 Flight costs will vary depending on where you are flying from and the time of year you plan to visit, but $650 is a good number to work with.
-Offseason and shoulder season will allow for the best flight prices while June-August tends to see the most expensive fares (over $1000).
+Offseason and shoulder season (September to December) will allow for the best flight prices while June to August tends to see the most expensive fares (over $1000).
 Flights during holiday times (Christmas, Easter, and Kings Day in April) can also be more expensive.
+Fortunately, Amsterdam’s Schiphol Airport is a major hub, so getting flights to the city is easy.